AstaBlackClove/togglit-sdk/README.md

 # Togglit SDK

-A lightweight TypeScript SDK for fetching configuration from Togglit with real-time updates and caching support.
+A lightweight TypeScript SDK for fetching configuration from Togglit with real-time updates and smart caching support.

 ## Installation